You might have heard of the NEAR Protocol and wondered what the fuss was about. Does the project have potential, or is it another shitcoin?

 Conclusion

-The NEAR Protocol has a solid foundation but has poor marketing and the tokenomics isn’t good for investment reasons.
+The NEAR Protocol has a solid foundation, but has poor marketing, and the tokenomics aren’t good for investment reasons.

-If you’re interested in earning good money with your crypto I would recommend checking this out HERE.
-Also, the easiest way to earn money might just be to take some of the bills you’re already spending money on and figure out ways to lower them.
+If you’re interested in earning good money with your crypto, I would recommend checking this out HERE.